 - New Skills, Knowledge or Responsibilities: Salary adjustments resulting from an employee’s successful demonstration of sustained growth in his/her ability to contribute to the division’s goals.

 - Retention: Salary adjustments resulting from an extreme risk of losing an employee, and are necessary to avoid the extraordinary hardship associated with recruiting a replacement.
 Salary increases for retention may exceed 10% of an employee’s current base pay where there exists a competing offer and Human Resources Department and VP-level- approval.

 The Department of Human Resources will ensure the proper administration of the Bonuses, Special Recognition Awards and Other Salary Adjustments policy.

-Contact the appropriate Client Services Partner if you have questions or if you would like more information about this policy.
+Contact the appropriate HR Business Partner if you have questions or if you would like more information about this policy.